-The organization of the PHG consists of a Director, Executive members, Official members, Associate members, Emeritus members and Guests.
+The organization of the PHG consists of a Director, Official Members, Associate Members, and Emeritus Members.

 Originally all members had to be registered as architects in their home counties.
 For many years the UIA has made an effort to integrate the engineers as well, which is the case in many countries already: This trend is especially important for the Work Programme “Public Health”.
 No health care facility can be built without the contribution of so many engineers and specialist.